Share Excel Workbook (Table of Contents)

 Things to Remember

-- While performing in Share Excel Workbook always protect workbook to have control over track changes option.
+- While performing in Share Excel Workbook, always protect the workbook from having control over the track changes option.

 - You can select which changes you want to apply or remove at any point in time.